Table of contents

 Does LucidDirect have an evaluation?

 No. LucidDirect is instant-funded with no evaluation phase.
-You pay a higher upfront fee (roughly 2x the eval accounts), receive your funded account immediately, and can start trading the same day.
+You pay a higher upfront fee (roughly three times what the eval accounts cost), receive your funded account immediately, and can start trading the same day.
 The tradeoff is the 20% consistency rule and a daily loss limit during the funded phase.

 Which Lucid account has no daily loss limit?